MrEbbinghaus/InphimaHelperCoordinator/README.md

 #### Step 6:
 create super-user

-Create a user to manage your installation from the webbrowser.
+Create a user to manage your installation from the web browser.
 You can edit database tables which you register in `admin.py` in the related app.
 ```bash
 python3 manage.py createsuperuser
 ```